krvss/graph-talk/README.rst

 Support
 =======
-If you're having problems with using the project, make the issue_ at GitHub.
+If you're having problems using the project, make the issue_ at GitHub.

 Copyrights and License
 ======================